gquintanaorti/kernel_regression_of_3d_shapes/README.md

 * `mdl_read_dataset.R` :
-  It reads the two files described above and load the data into a new dataset (a new data structure) that can be sent to many methods.
+  It reads the two files described above and load the data into a new dataset (a new data structure) that can be used by many methods.

 * `mdl_dataset_utils.R` :
   It includes several useful functions to process datasets: